 What am I permitted to have on my site?

 You are permitted your RV unit, and a shade structure.
 A patio set or hammock is also allowed.
-Nothing else is permitted other than the picnic table and fire ring that were provided when you arrived.
+Nothing else is permitted other than the picnic table and fire ring which are provided.

 What are some typical Workamper chores?